- Convenience factors

 It is a common case that the remaining tenant cannot afford the rent on their own or they just fall short on the remaining amount.
 This leaves landlords in a tough situation and it is surprising just how frequently landlords find themselves in this position

-The landlord and agent will then find themselves in a position where they are being paid less than they agreed upon rental amount as stipulated in the contract.
+The landlord and agent will then find themselves in a position where they are being paid less than the agreed-upon rental amount as stipulated in the contract.

 This usually happens for a few months which can, of course, deal a huge blow to the landlord’s finances.
 They are usually dependent on rental income in order to pay off the bond of their house.